kristofzerbe/kiko.io/source/_drafts/2023/Provide-Blog-Metadata-via-JSON-LD.md

 </article>
 ```

 Lots of textual overhead and the hardest part is maintaining it over the long term.
-Better would be a complete search engine description in the HEAD, where also the other meta information is stored.
+Better would be a complete search engine description in the haeder of a page, where also the other meta information is available.
 JSON-LD to the rescue...

 <!-- more -->